 Get out of those jammies, freshen up, and start the day as you would if you were about to head out.
 Mimicking the morning routine you’d have on any other working day will really help get your head in the zone, so you can set a productive tone for your day.

 2. Establish boundaries

-Try setting your desk up in a way that gets you feeling productive.
+First: try setting your desk up in a way that gets you feeling productive.
 Ditch the clutter, and invest in some practical accessories - motivational wall art, Post It notes and new pens are a good place to start.
 We’ve got more tips for creating a great desk space here.

-3. Set and follow a schedule
+3. Set a schedule

-4. Take frequent breaks
+4. Take regular breaks

 5. Stay in contact